“If there’s any kind of magic in this world it must be in the attempt of understanding someone.”

 Areas of Practice

 • Living with chronic illness profoundly impacts every aspect of your life, including employment, social life, relationships, parenting, and so much more.
-It affects your sense of self worth and identity as you adjust to having limited capabilities in an ablist world where productivity is considered paramount.
-Many chronic illnesses and disabilities are invisible to the outside world, which often means that they are misunderstood or not believed - sometimes even by the very doctors you turn to for treatment.
+It affects your sense of self-worth and identity as you adjust to having limited capabilities in an ableist world where productivity is considered paramount.
+Many chronic illnesses and disabilities are invisible to the outside world, which often means that they are misunderstood or not believed - sometimes even by the people you are closest to or the doctors you turn to for treatment.
 Here your challenges will be heard, validated, and seen by someone who understands.

 • Anxiety is draining and exhausting, getting in the way of your full potential.
-It often gets in the way of relationships, because it's not always comfortable to be with someone who's anxious.
+It also impacts our relationships with our loved ones.
 Let's uncover the roots and work towards letting go of what holds you back.

 • If you're feeling blah, losing appetite, not sleeping well, or feeling down, sad, and worthless, chances are you're experiencing depression.
 One of the main symptoms is anhedonia - when you no longer enjoy things, even activities you used to love.
 Depression robs you of your joy, leaving life in black and white.
 We'll explore the depths and find ways to bring color back into your life.